serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 We are registering this grid as an editor.
 So sergen will generate an attribute for this grid.

-Open *MovieFrom.cs* and add editor for MovieGrid field:
+Open *PersonForm.cs* and add editor for MovieGrid field:

 > Don't forget to run your project.